Idaho Transfer: Production

 Marrianne Santas; it was copyrighted to Kathleen Film Production Company in 1973.

 The $500,000 film was self-financed by Fonda and starred mostly non-professional actors.
 Principal shooting took place in Arco, Idaho, Craters of the Moon National Monument and Preserve, and Bruneau Sand Dunes State Park.
 Castmember Earl Crabb also cites Bellevue, Idaho as a location.
-The film was shot after Fonda had finished directing The Hired Hand (1971) and August 1971.
+The film was shot after Fonda had finished directing The Hired Hand (1971) in August 1971.

 The end credits conclude with the Latin phrase "Esto Perpetua".
 Translated, it means "Let it be perpetual" or "It is forever"; appropriate for a time travel film, it is also the motto of the state of Idaho.
-Fonda either neglected, or did not wish to renew his rights on this film, and according to several sources, the movie passed into the Public Domain.

 Fonda also produced a documentary about the making of the film.

 Reception

 Fonda said "The film was in release for only three weeks when the distributor (Cinemation) went bankrupt.
 The banks had the film for years.
 Luckily, I was able to retain the rights."

 Reception of Idaho Transfer has been mixed.
 Time described it as a "very deliberate and closely controlled film graced with a slow, severe beauty that makes its quiet edge of panic all the more chilling", whereas Jay Robert Nash in The Motion Picture Guide declares it a "useless piece of drivel about an obnoxious group of teens".